Investigating elastic constants across diverse strain-matrix sets: Conclusions

 \section{Conclusions}

-In summary, we proposed the optimized high efficiency strain-matrix sets (OHESS) to calculate the elastic constants according to the stress-strain relation originally defined in Hooke's law.
-After extensive test and comparison of the OHESS with the ULICS and ASESS in the computation accuracy and efficiency, we conclude that the OHESS is the most efficient one to calculate elastic in both the 3D and 2D cases at the same level of computational accuracy.
-Therefore, the OHESS will greatly improve the computational efficiency of elastic constants using the stress-strain in future.
-This is very helpful for the quick examination of the stability of new crystal structures in the new materials design, especially in constructing the elastic constant database like MP elastic database {\cite{Jong2015}}.
+In our study, we introduced the optimized high-efficient strain-matrix set (OHESS) as an innovative approach to expedite the calculation of elastic constants of materials based on the foundational stress-strain relationship delineated in Hooke's law.
+Following an exhaustive evaluation, comparing OHESS with other strain-matrix sets like ULICS and ASESS in terms of computational accuracy and efficiency, we determined that OHESS stands out as the most efficient method for calculating elastic constants across both 3D and 2D scenarios without compromising on accuracy.
+This breakthrough implies that OHESS has the potential to significantly enhance the speed of elastic constant calculations using stress-strain relations moving forward.
+Such advancements are invaluable for swiftly assessing the stability of novel crystal structures in contemporary material design, especially when it comes to populating databases dedicated to elastic constants, such as the Materials Project elastic constant database.